ImTheDmThatsWhy/D-D_Dice_Application/Readme.md

 # Set Up

+Dependecies note: To run the app in VS code a PC with windows 10 or 11 is required.
-To run the app in VS code please note that if opening in Vs code then Ubuntu 22-.04 (WSL) must be installed Using VS code:
+To run the app in VS code please note that if opening in Vs code then Ubuntu 22-.04 (WSL) must be installed to install this on a windows device go to the microsoft store and download the Ubuntu 22.04.5 LTS app.
+Then install windows terminal from the microsoft app store.
+Then follow the instructions in the link below https://learn.microsoft.com/en-us/windows/wsl/install.

+-   Once downloaded go to VS code and use the instructions from the link below to run WSL in VS code https://learn.microsoft.com/en-us/windows/wsl/install,

+Using VS code:
 To set up and run this application a user needs to perform the following steps -Have python3 installed